tristan-zander/runback/PLANNED_FEATURES.md

 - `/mm show-games` show available games to join (ephemeral message)
 - `/mm report-abuse` report a player for misconduct (cheating, bullying, etc)

+### League
+The league service will enable admins to setup leagues that players can participate in for points.
+Players will play their matches over a set period of time, playing their matches as directed.
+Alternatively, players can decide to start matches with anyone that they like at any time, working more like a ranked ladder.
+At the end of a league, points are tallyed and a leaderboard is posted in the relevant Discord channel.

+League matches will follow a format similar to the matchmaking service.
+Players will either be called upon to start their match or initiate it themselves in an allotted timeframe.
+Once players start their match, an admin may be notified and a channel automatically generated for the players to use.

+Potentially, I see alot of potential for integration with this feature.
+Twitch integration can be used to advertise players or admins streaming their matches.
+Another service may offer betting fake points and offer rewards in exchange.

+#### Feature List
+- All admins will manage their leagues through a context menu returned by a Discord command or through a website interface
+- `/league create` brings up a context menu that allows admins to setup a league
+- `/league options` brings up an admin menu for current league settings
+  - Set relevant roles for admins, players, League Organizers, etc.
+  - Set relevant channels for matches and reporting
+  - Set start and end date
+  - Set player rights
+- `/league invite {DiscordUser}` invite a player to join in the league
+- `/league team ...` Commands related to team leagues
+  - `create {Name}`
+  - `invite {DiscordUser}` invite a player to your team
+  - `options` show a context menu with team options
+    - Changing the name of the group
+    - Removing players
+    - Reassigning the group leader
+- `/league match ...` commands related to matches
+  - `list {Mine:default/Team/Player/All}` show scheduled matches (filter by players/team)
+  - `start {Player/Team}` start a match with a player or team
+  - `report {Score} {Match}` report the score for a match